ggagua/workout-api/README.md

 ## Issues

-I strive to make our Star Wars Enthusiast Website as flawless as a lightsaber.
 If you encounter any issues, bugs, or have suggestions for improvement, I welcome your feedback.
 Here's how you can help:

 1. **Check Existing Issues**: Before reporting a new issue, please check our [GitHub Issues](https://github.com/ggagua/workout-api/issues) to see if someone else has already reported the same problem or if there's an ongoing discussion about it.